CCrocilla/sweet_and_sour/README.md

 In order to create a Local Clone follow the steps below:
 1. Log in to GitHub and locate the GitHub Repository that you want to clone
 2. Click on the Code Button
-3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link
 4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory to be made
-6. Type git clone as shown in the example below and then paste the URL copied in Step 3.
+6. Type git clone as shown in the example below and then paste the URL copied in Step 3
 >$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-7. Press Enter.
+1. Press Enter
-8. Your local clone will be created.
+2. Your local clone will be created

 ---
 ## **Credits**

-The first thanks I owe to my Mentor Narender Singh who guided and supported me in the realization of this project, directing me towards the right path to take.
+Thanks to my Mentor, Narender Singh, for his guide and support in the realization of this project.

-Thanks to the sources listed below I was able to create this site.
-Each of the links present helped me to understand how the various elements/components of HTML and CSS are used and through the deepening of the latter and the continuous tests and experiments I was able to understand how to make the most of them in the creation of the site.
+Thanks to the useful reference and suggestions derived from sources listed below, I manage to gain a deeper understanding of how the various elements/components of HTML and CSS are used.
+In addition, continuous trial and error tests provided a useful means to further experiment on the usage of these two programming languages for the creation of the site.

 - ### Content & Media
-All of the contents on the website are custom and no design frameworks have been used for the realization.
+All of the contents on the website are customised and no design frameworks have been used for the realization of the site.

-The idea of the Logo, the Navbar and the Footer were taken from the Love Running Project.
-The realization of the latter has been studied and I have customized their implementation on the site for my needs.
+The idea of the Logo, the Navbar and the Footer were taken from the Love Running Project analysing and customizing their implementation for the created website.

-I explored the writing part of the code and the best practices using the two sites below which allowed me to learn more about what I learned on the Code Institute Course.
+I explored the writing part of the code and the best practices associated to this using the two sites listed below.
+Consulting those allowed me to further cement the learning gained during the Code Institute Course.
 - [Medium.com](https://medium.com/@inceptiondj.info/html-css-coding-best-practice-fadb9870a00f)
 - [Learn.shayhowe.com](https://learn.shayhowe.com/html-css/writing-your-best-code/)

-After deciding to create a website for people who love food in one of the cooking sites I was looking at (giallozafferano.com), opening the browser console, I came across the sign flex and tried to understand what it was.
-This led me to several sites on which I studied and deepened the use of flex boxes.
+After deciding to create a website for people who love food in one of the cooking sites I was often referring to (giallozafferano.com), opening the browser console, I came across the sign flex and tried to understand what it was.
+This led me to explore around several other websites including some tutorials on YouTube.
-After following some tutorials on youtube as well I thought I'd try to implement the use of flex boxes too and it was very important for the creation of the site.
+This gave me the inspiration of implementing the use of flex boxes which was very important for the creation of the site.
 Listed here the Source of the studies:
 - [Flexbox - W3School.com](https://www.w3schools.com/css/css3_flexbox.asp)
 - [Css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)